saljuama-demos/nerd-alert/README.md

 ```bash
 docker-compose -f docker/db-test.yml up -d
 ```
-Tests can be run via IDE (either as JUNIT or Gradle task) or with the following command:
+Tests can be run via IDE (JUNIT or Gradle task) or with the following command:
 ```bash
 ./gradlew test
 ```